MENU

 The interplay between the GH/IGF axis, myogenic factors and miRNAs in the regulation of fish muscle growth.

-Dr. Joaquim Gutierrez
+Joaquim Gutierrez

 (Universitat de Barcelona, Spain)